 6) Buy Used When Possible

 The next time you need to buy something, whether it be a pair of jeans or a coffee table, check out local thrift stores or online marketplaces for gently used items before buying new.
 You can often not only find what you’re looking for, but get it at a much better price.
-You may not be able to find everything you need this way, but once you get in the habit of buying second-hand first, you might just find that there’s a certain satisfaction in getting a great deal while also using items that someone else no longer needs.
+You may not be able to find everything you need this way.
+However, once you get in the habit of buying second-hand, you might find that there’s a certain satisfaction in getting a great deal while also using items that someone else no longer needs.

 Don’t Forget to Share Your Eco-Friendly Habits with Others